Nieuwe Pekela

 Nieuwe Pekela (Gronings: Nij Pekel) is a village in the Dutch province of Groningen.
-It is located in the municipality of Pekela, about 7 km southeast of Veendam.
+It is located in the municipality of Pekela, about 7 km (5 miles) southeast of Veendam.
 The village started as a peat colony, and was named after the river Pekel A. During the 19th century, the village was active in the maritime trade, and contains a museum dedicated to the maritime history.
 In December 1969, the first women strike of the Netherlands occurred in Nieuwe Pekela.

 History

 In the 1590s, the Friesche Compagnie (Frisian Company) was founded to exploit the peat in the area.
 In 1599, the raised bog around the River Pekel A was bought and subdivided in 101 lots.
 Houses were built along the river for the workers.
 In 1635, it became part of the Groninger Peat Colonies, and was controlled by the city of Groningen as a colony.
 In 1704, the linear settlement was split into Oude Pekela (Old) and Nieuwe Pekela (New), because a second Dutch Reformed Church was built.

 In 1801, all towns and villages had to be governed by a municipality, and the peat colony came to an end.
 In 1808, Nieuwe Pekela was home to 3,299 people.
 In 1810, after Napoleon annexed the Batavian Republic, Nieuwe Pekela became a separate commune and a mayor was appointed the next year.

 In 1877, the Pekel A was extended to Stadskanaal and was no longer a dead end.
 The part of the river from Oude Pekela to Stadskanaal was later renamed Pekelderdiep.

 Nieuwe Pekela was a separate municipality until 1990, when it merged with Oude Pekela to form the new municipality of Pekela.